rikiwhyudi/m-banking/README.md

 - postgresql
 - rabbitmq
 - docker

+## Learn More
-**maybe i will update soon to handle cache with redis if needed in the future and implement ocr to scan card id and many other features..**
+maybe i will update soon to handle cache with redis if needed in the future and implement ocr to scan card id and many other features..